HuxleyIsMe/newLanguages/day_2_bash/notes.md

-## Day 2 - lets get Bashful
+## Day 2 - lets get Bashful :blush:

 I want to be a lil more specific this time so lets answer the following:

 Context:

-I once made a few shell scripts for stress testing flaky tests and also to add some custom behaviour of stripping out certain comments i had marked to be removed when running git commit - i hate having to get PR feedback to remove comments i've accidently left in the code!
+I once made a few shell scripts for stress testing flaky tests and also to add some custom behaviour of stripping out certain comments i had marked to be removed when running git commit - i hate having to get PR feedback to remove comments i've accidentally left in the code!

 ### What is bash?